Expansion of major sports leagues in the United States and Canada: NFL

 American football is the member of the top four major league sports with the least international exposure.
 The NFL has attempted to promote its game worldwide by scheduling selected pre-season games since 1976 in Mexico, Europe, Australia, and Japan.
 The NFL had promoted the game abroad through NFL Europe, but that league was never profitable and ceased operations in 2007.

 In 2005, the NFL held its first regular-season game outside the United States.
 The matchup in Mexico City between the San Francisco 49ers and Arizona Cardinals drew a crowd of over 103,000 to Azteca Stadium (a 1994 crowd of over 112,000 at Azteca Stadium is the largest to attend a pre-season game).

 The NFL then began its International Series, holding at least one regular-season game at Wembley Stadium in London every year since 2007.
 Preliminary talks to expand the NFL season with each team playing one game overseas was curtailed because the expansion was not approved in labor negotiations.
 The 2013 season was the first of four years in which the Jacksonville Jaguars played one home game at Wembley Stadium, and the league held a second game that did not involve the Jaguars at Wembley in 2013.
 Jaguars owner Shahid Khan purchased London-based soccer club Fulham, at the time in the Premier League, in July 2013.

 In October 2013, the NFL announced that three games would be played at Wembley in the 2014 season, with the Atlanta Falcons and Oakland Raiders joining the Jaguars in taking a home game to London.
 The league openly acknowledged "that all three franchises are dissatisfied with their current stadium situations", although it noted that the Falcons were preparing to build a new stadium in Atlanta.

 Other leagues

 There has been increasing cooperation between the NBA and the Euroleague.
 In 2005, the two bodies agreed to organize a summer competition known as the NBA Europe Live Tour featuring four NBA teams and four Euroleague clubs, with the first competition taking place in 2006.
+The NBA has also started to play several regular season games outside of North America.
+MLB and the NHL have also begun to start playing more regular season games outside of North America.